Toyota Matrix Insurance Rates

 Rates are averaged for all Toyota Matrix models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance consists of being a low-risk driver, having above-average credit, eliminating unnecessary coverage, and possibly raising deductibles.
-Shop around at every other renewal by requesting quotes from direct carriers, and also from insurance agencies where you live.
+Getting lower rates on insurance for a Toyota Matrix not only requires being a safe and courteous driver, but also having good credit, being claim-free, and possibly higher deductibles.
+Take the time to compare rates every time your policy renews by obtaining price quotes from direct car insurance companies like Progressive and GEICO, and also from insurance agencies where you live.

-- Drivers can save around $90 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $90 per year just by quoting early and online

-- Increasing physical damage deductibles can save approximately $175 each year
+- Increasing physical damage deductibles can save around $175 each year

 Rate Tables and Charts